Shash2300/COMP9030-Assignment/src/cycle3/AI-acknowledgement.md

 ### AI Output
 Generated `README.md` with complete documentation covering all aspects of setup, usage, and testing.

-### Personal Interpretation
-Clear documentation is essential for the oral presentation and for other developers to understand the system.
-The README provides step-by-step instructions for setting up the backend, which will be useful for demonstrating the full-stack functionality in the Cycle 3 presentation.

-**File**: `src/cycle3/README.md`

----

 ## Summary of AI Usage